chipsalliance/caliptra-sw/rom/dev/README.md

     `Result = mldsa87_verify(LDevIdPubKeyMldsa, AliasFmcDigestMldsa, AliasFmcTbsCertSigMldsa)`

-13. Store and lock (for write) the Alias FMC Certificate ECDSA and MLDSA (if Dual-Cert Mode is enabled) Signatures in the DCCM
+13. Store and lock (for write) the Alias FMC Certificate ECDSA and MLDSA Signatures in the DCCM

     `[TBD]`